ibrahim85/autoencoder-hyperestimate/README.md

 You can either copy-paste this command to your terminal, are run `16-07-14_15h39m04s_0_run.sh`, which contains the same command.
 Generated prototxt files are in `src/prototxt`.
 Snapshots will be saved in `src/snapshots`, and all the logs of Caffe will be saved to files in `logs/`.

+### Results
+Results for 8, 16, and 32 filters architectures (as described in the paper) are available in branch [results](https://github.com/matthieudelaro/autoencoder-hyperestimate/tree/results).
+Here are the corresponding prefix:
+-  8 filters: 16-06-15_15h49m18s
+- 16 filters: 16-06-14_15h51m21s
+- 32 filters: 16-06-21_16h05m31s

 ### Visualize Reconstruction On The Test Set
 This project relies on an old version of Caffe, so specifying the test/training set is not possible with Pycaffe.
 As a result, visuals are generated from the training set.
 There is usually no difference between reconstruction on the train and test set, due to the variety of images.
 But if you wish to compare with test set, you may re-run the `src/VisualizeReconstructionOfLayer.py` script after editing the path to the training set in the prototxt files (make the train set point to the test set).